School shooting survivor: 'There's so many of us now'

 "A teacher ran through the same doors that we just entered into the library, yelling at everybody to get under the tables, that somebody had a gun, and I remember just being in shock," Eubanks said.

-Eubanks, his best friend, and a couple of other students hid under the same table.
-Then about 10 minutes later, the shooters entered the library and methodically fired under each table, Eubanks said.
+Eubanks, his best friend and a couple of other students hid under the same table.
+About 10 minutes later, the shooters entered the library and methodically fired under each table, Eubanks said.
 He was shot in the hand and knee.
 His best friend was killed instantly.

-"Obviously after that my life took a pretty big detour," Eubanks said.
+"Obviously, after that, my life took a pretty big detour," Eubanks said.

 "As a result of my injuries, I was pretty significantly medicated about 45 minutes after being shot.
-I remember immediately being drawn to that feeling, because it took the emotion away," he said about the pain medication.
+I remember immediately being drawn to that feeling, because it took the emotion away," he said of the pain medication.

 Within a matter of weeks, he said, he developed an active opioid addiction.